U.S. flag

 How do I self-report:

-All DOC contractors/subcontractors must self-report unofficial travel through their company or who holds their clearance.
 For any additional questions or concerns, contact your Field Servicing Security Office

 Government Furnished Equipment (GFE) for Official and Unofficial travel: